Security

 # Important Concepts

-Preparation and knowledge: Maintain backups and procedures to be prepared in the event of a catastrophe.
+• Preparation and knowledge: Maintain backups and procedures to be prepared in the event of potential disasters.

-Trusted Sources: Avoid deploying Widgets or code from unreliable sources.
-Ensure that all dependencies that are loaded into a site come from a trusted source.
+• Trusted sources: Avoid implementing widgets or code from untrustworthy sources.
+Ensure that all dependencies loaded on the site come from reliable sources.

 # Local Vulnerabilities

-Ensure that the computer equipment of all platform administrator users is free of spyware, malware, or virus infections.
+• Make sure that the computers of all administrator users are free of spyware, malware, or viruses.

 # Update Modyo Regularly